PrashantMohta/ModdingDocs/BetterMenus/better-menus.md

 //change a property of the element buttonElem.Description = "My New MenuButton";

-//update element to reflect changes in game buttonElem.Update();
+//update the element to reflect changes in menu buttonElem.Update();
 ```